Particle-Hole Duality, Emergent Fermi Liquids and Fractional Chern Insulators in Moir\'e Flatbands

 To further corroborate that the ground states are topologically nontrivial, we have investigated the particle entanglement spectrum (PES), which contains information of the excitation structure of the system and can be used to distinguish FCIs from competing possibilities such as charge density waves~\cite{fciprx,LiH,PES}.
 The result is displayed in Fig.~\ref{fig3}(d), where we divide the whole system into $N_A$ and $N-N_A$ electrons and label each PES level by the total momentum $(K_1^A,K_2^A)$ of those $N_A$ electrons.
 We find a clear entanglement gap separating the low-lying PES levels from higher ones, and the number of levels below the gap exactly matches the pertinent counting of quasihole excitations in the $\nu=1/3$ Abelian FCI states~\cite{fciprx,manybodysymmetry,haldanestatistics}.

-We have also considered the situation with larger interlayer tunnelling in TBG-hBN.
-We increase $w_1$ to $110 {\rm meV}$, and again we observe clear signatures of FCI states albeit only at somewhat stronger screening $\kappa = 6/a_M$~\cite{supple}.
+We have also considered the situation with larger interlayer tunneling in TBG-hBN.
+We increase $w_1$ to $110 \> {\rm meV}$, and again we observe clear signatures of FCI states albeit only at somewhat stronger screening $\kappa = 6/a_M$~\cite{supple}.
 Moreover, we find that projecting the interaction to the other $C=-1$ band of TBG-hBN gives very similar results to Fig.~\ref{fig3}~\cite{supple}, indicating that FCI states can exist in both topological bands of this model.

-{\em Discussion.} We have shown that the dual description of Coulomb interactions in partially filled Moir\'e flatbands in terms of holes provides remarkable insights about this strongly correlated problem, turning it into an effectively weakly interacting problem in a large portion of the phase diagram.
+{\em Discussion.-} We have shown that the dual description of Coulomb interactions in partially filled Moir\'e flatbands in terms of holes provides remarkable insights about this strongly correlated problem, turning it into an effectively weakly interacting problem in a large portion of the phase diagram.
 In particular, this identifies ABC stacked trilayer and twisted bilayer graphene aligned with boron nitride as realistic hosts of a new paradigm for emergent Fermi liquids deriving from essentially pure interaction effects at appropriate doping.
-This perspective opens up a number of intriguing experimental prospects as well as providing a key quantity -- the single-hole dispersion, $E_h(\bf k)$ -- enabling the use of standard many-body techniques which are typically not applicable to flatband systems due to the apparent lack of a small parameter.
+This perspective opens up a number of intriguing experimental prospects as well as providing a key quantity -- the single-hole dispersion, $E_h(\bf k)$ -- with a bandwidth estimate that is typically significantly larger than the flatband bandwidth \cite{supple}.
+It enables the use of standard many-body techniques which are typically not applicable to flatband systems due to the apparent lack of a small parameter.
 In particular, our simple Hartree-Fock calculations for the holes corroborate the generic applicability of the interaction driven Fermi liquid phenomenology.